RudiCamilleri/mita/README.md

 - replaceTenderData: Sets or replaces the ITenderData smart contract implementation (for initialization or upgrading)
 - changeClient: Changes the client wallet address of a contract to a new address
 - updateContractMax: Increases the min, medium and max server limits of the contract to the specified amount
+- collectDuePenaltyFromClient: Collects the due penalty fees from the client balance for an order that has its deadline due
+- collectFromClientPenaltyBalance: Collects fees from the client's penalty balance
-- collectFromClientPot: Collects Ether from the client's performance guarantee and penalty total
+- collectFromClientGuaranteeBalance: Collects fees from the client's performance guarantee
-- collectFromOwnerBalance: Refunds the specified amount back to the owner
+- refundOwnerBalance: Refunds the specified amount back to the owner
 - payClientForOrder: Pays the client for the specified order delivery
 - payClient: Pays the client the specified amount (use only for special cases)
 - topUpPenalty: The client calls this function to top up the penalty balance